LUMC/pytest-workflow/docs/running_pytest_workflow.rst

 ``test`` and ending in ``.yaml`` or ``.yml``.

 The workflows are run automatically.
 Each workflow gets its own temporary directory to run.
-These directories are cleaned up after the tests are completed.
+The ``stdout`` and ``stderr`` of the workflow command are also saved to this directory.
+The temporary directories are cleaned up after the tests are completed.
 If you wish to inspect the output of a failing workflow you can use the ``--keep-workflow-wd`` flag to disable cleanup.
-This will also make sure the logs of the pipeline are saved in the temporary directory.
-When ``--keep-workflow-wd`` is set, the paths to the logs and the temporary directory are reported in pytest's output.
-The `--keep-workflow-wd`` flag is highly recommended when debugging pipelines.
+This will also make sure the logs of the pipeline are not deleted.
+The ``--keep-workflow-wd`` flag is highly recommended when debugging pipelines.

 If you wish to change the temporary directory in which the workflows are run use ``--basetemp <dir>`` to change pytest's base temp directory.